 Peer Review Process

 Submissions are initially reviewed for compliance to manuscript preparation guidelines.
 Compliant manuscripts are then assessed by the editor in chief, who makes an initial editorial decision.
 Some manuscripts are immediately rejected or given feedback directly from the editor.
-Most submissions are assigned by the editor in chief to one of the associate editors, who then assign and coordinate peer review.
+Most submissions are assigned by the editor in chief to one of the associate editors, who then assigns and coordinates peer review.
 A minimum of two peer reviewers are assigned to each compliant submission, and author revisions are typically needed as a result of reviewer comments.
 Family Medicine uses a single-blind peer review process for all submissions (authors do not know the identity of reviewers, but reviewers do know the identity of authors).
 When reviewer feedback has been addressed to the satisfaction of the associate editor, the associate editor makes a recommendation to the editor in chief, who makes the final determination regarding publication.
 Some final revisions may be requested at the time of acceptance by the editor in chief.

 Use of Artificial Intelligence